Pantone Vs CMYK Colors: What are the Key Differences?

 Full-Color Printing

 CMYK is ideal for projects with photographs or multi-color designs.
-It can include brochures, magazines, posters, and packaging.
+It can include brochures, hang tags, magazines, posters, and packaging.

 General Printing